Skip to main content

 3.5 Post-install — SSO clients, OpenBao, credentials

-git push && flux reconcile kustomization platform --with-source
+flux reconcile kustomization platform

 # 2. OpenBao — unseal-share custody + controller auth, fully automated.